Table tennis: Racket

 India's Manika Batra hits the ball.
 She specialises in playing long-pimples on her backhand, a rubber which is not often played by top players.

 Players are equipped with a laminated wooden racket covered with rubber on one or two sides depending on the grip of the player.
 The ITTF uses the term "racket", though "bat" is common in Britain, and "paddle" in the U.S. and Canada.

 The wooden portion of the racket, often referred to as the "blade", commonly features anywhere between one and seven plies of wood, though cork, glass fiber, carbon fiber, aluminum fiber, and Kevlar are sometimes used.
 According to the ITTF regulations, at least 85% of the blade by thickness shall be of natural wood.
 Common wood types include balsa, limba, cypress, and hinoki, which is popular in Japan.
 The average size of the blade is about 17 cm long and 15 cm wide.
 Although the official restrictions only focus on the flatness and rigidity of the blade itself, these dimensions are optimal for most play styles.

 Table tennis regulations allow different rubber surfaces on each side of the racket.
 Various types of surfaces provide various levels of spin or speed, and in some cases they nullify spin.
 For example, a player may have a rubber that provides much spin on one side of their racket, and one that provides no spin on the other.
 By flipping the racket in play, different types of returns are possible.
-To help a player distinguish between the rubber used by their opposing player, international rules specify that one side must be black while the other side must be a bright color clearly distinguishable from black and from the color of the ball.
-The player has the right to inspect their opponent's racket before a match to see the type of rubber used and what color it is.
-Despite the speed of the game and frequent, rapid exchanges, a player remains able to discern clearly which side of the racket struck the ball.
-Current regulations stipulate that, unless the racket becomes damaged in play, it may not be exchanged for another at any point during a match.
+To help a player distinguish between the rubber used by their opposing player, international rules specify that one side must be black while the other side must be a bright colour clearly distinguishable from black and from the colour of the ball.
+The player has the right to inspect their opponent's racket before a match to see the type of rubber used and what colour it is.
+Despite high-speed play and rapid exchanges, a player can see clearly what side of the racket was used to hit the ball.
+Current rules state that, unless damaged in play, the racket cannot be exchanged for another racket at any time during a match.

+In October 2021, the ITTF updated its regulations regarding the colours of rubbers on table-tennis rackets.
+As of 1 October 2021, one side of the racket must remain matte black, while the other side may one of five bright colours: red (as was previously allowed), blue, green, pink, or violet.